sip03ds/viofunction/README.md

 My code is not very sophisticated, I am using the [JAVA example](https://learn.microsoft.com/en-us/azure/azure-functions/durable/quickstart-java) provided by Microsoft.
 My changes on the Azure Function Durable provided, is that I pass arguments from the HTTP triggered function to the orchestrator function and finally to the activity function and that I am using a logger to send info to the function's log.
+The activity function embodies all logic required for syncing device categories and makes the calls to Graph API and all checks.
+After implementing all the logic required, all response are created in JSON and returned back on the status URL response.

 ### Email notifications or MS Teams message posting
+The logic app parses any JSON responses and sends emails to helpdesk for any manual actions that may be required.
+We are using an M365 account for creating the response and posting messages to MS Teams.